irausch25/CS4641-Project/index.md

 Analyzing the results, we observed that the SVM implementations outperformed the Naive Bayes classifiers, with improvements of approximately 3% across accuracy, precision, and F1-score metrics, when comparing multinomial naive bayes and linear kernel SVM.
 This performance increases is likely due to SVM's robustness in handling high-dimensional data and its capacity for creating optimal hyperplanes that separate the various classes.
 Since it looks to maximize the margin and create the widest possible gap between them, SVM is particularly strong at text classification tasks.

 However, this increase in performance comes with trade-offs.
 One of the most significant is computational efficiency—SVM models, especially those with RBF kernels, require more intensive computation to identify the optimal boundary.
-During our project, the training time for SVM was approximately four times longer than that for the Naive Bayes models, and when consider practical applications, this trade-off needs to be evaluated appropriately.
+During our project, the training time for SVM was approximately four times longer than that for the Naive Bayes models, and when considering practical applications, this trade-off needs to be evaluated appropriately.
 Naive bayes, while less accurate, does have some uses.
-Its assumption that features are indepdent allows for a simplier model and faster training times, which can be valuable at times.
-Similarly, Naive Bayes models understand the probabilities underlying the features, making it more informative if we need to udnerstand the likelihood of each class.
+Its assumption that features are independent allows for a simpler model and faster training times, which can be valuable at times.
+Similarly, Naive Bayes models understand the probabilities underlying the features, making it more informative if we need to understand the likelihood of each class.

 When incorporating BERT into the comparison, the leap in performance is even greater.
 BERT achieved a substantial increase in accuracy, precision, and F1-score, surpassing both SVM and Naive Bayes by a significant margin.
-This performance is likely due to BERT's ability to understand the full context of text, which are lacking in simple Naive Bayes and SVM implementations.
+This performance is likely due to BERT's ability to understand the full context of text, which is lacking in simple Naive Bayes and SVM implementations.

 Surprisingly, despite the increased complexity, our implementation of BERT with 3 epochs finished training faster than both SVM models.
-This could be due to a number of factors, including the efficiency of the BERT implementation within the Transformers library, our specific hardware, or the optimization techniques we utilized.
+This could be due to several factors, including the efficiency of the BERT implementation within the Transformers library, our specific hardware, or the optimization techniques we utilized.
 Nevertheless, Naive Bayes remains the fastest model to train.

 In practical applications, neither of these models is the obvious choice and involves a balance of different factors.
 When time and computational resources are limited, Naive Bayes might work as a good model, providing quick insights at the cost of some accuracy.
-SVM, with its superior performance, could be used when more precision and accuracy is necessary and you can afford longer training times.
+SVM, with its superior performance, could be used when more precision and accuracy are necessary and you can afford longer training times.
 BERT's quick training in our case suggests that with the right infrastructure and optimization complex models can be efficient.
 However, it's possible that BERT will require more computational needs for regular upkeep, and might not be ideal in resource-constrained environments.

 Ultimately, the decision on which model to use depends on the specific requirements of the task, the available computational resources, and how accurate the model needs to be.

 ### Jupyter Notebook:

-We also created two interactive jupyter notebooks that explain each of these algorithms.
+We also created two interactive Jupyter notebooks that explain each of these algorithms.
 These can be accessed on the GitHub repository or using these links:

 [Naive Bayes and SVM](https://mybinder.org/v2/gh/CS4641-Project/CS4641-website/main?labpath=emotions.ipynb)

 # Next Steps:

 Going forward, we have many routes to take.
-We can continue testing additional classification algorithms such as logistic regression or exploring more deep learning techniques like a RNN.
+We can continue testing additional classification algorithms such as logistic regression or exploring more deep learning techniques like an RNN.
 Alternatively, we can compile a new dataset that more accurately captures the variety of emotions out there, and train our models on this new dataset to better suit our solution.
 Finally, we have plans to implement a GUI and host our trained models, so that users can input a sentence and get the corresponding sentiment.

 # Gnatt Chart: